-- The affected TSO calls the facilitator and asks to set up the ReCo Team Meeting. - TSOs have to execute the agreed measures to apply solidarity in accordance with provisions of the Regulation 2017/1938 and the technical, legal and financial arrangements regarding applying solidarity.
+- The affected TSO calls the facilitator and asks to set up the ReCo Team Europe meeting. - TSOs have to execute the agreed measures to apply solidarity in accordance with provisions of the Regulation 2017/1938 and Regulation 2024/1789.

 3. Incident Analysis